Ishan16D/TwitterDisasterMapping/README.md

 First, we compiled tweets related to Hurricane Harvey during the time period of August 17, 2017 - September 9, 2017 into a pandas DataFrame.
 These tweets were to be analyzed for emergency requests and then mapped.
 We needed to create a model in order to be able to categorize our tweets as either 'Emergency' or 'Non-Emergency' related.
 We used a pre-made dataset from figure-eight.com that already classified messages into various emergency related categories to train a classifier model.
 The message data was unlabeled, so we implemented a loop to label messages are 'Emergency' using those emergency related categories and whether or not a message was direct (rather than being news).
 Once our model was successfully trained, we ran it on our Hurricane Harvey tweets dataset to pull out all of the 'Emergency' tweets.
-Next we used an a set of loops and parsers to analyze our 'Emergency' related tweets, looking for those related to requests for aid/assistance, to focus on those tweets containing a physical address in the body of the text.
-Using these addresses, we converted them in to Latitude and Longitude coordinates and then visualized each tweet onto a Houston based map.
+Next we used a series of loops and street name lookup to analyze our 'Emergency' related tweets, looking for those related to requests for aid/assistance, to focus on those tweets containing a physical address in the body of the text.
+We converted the addresses into Latitude and Longitude coordinates using Google geocoder and then visualized each tweet onto a Houston based map.
 Our goal was for rescue coordiators to be able to use this map to strategize and implement their best tactics on where to focus their rescue efforts.

 ### Data: